bringg/teleport/rfd/0203-database-healthchecks.md

 It will then wait for an interval of time before checking again.

 Each health check will block the health checker until it either passes or fails, so if the health check takes some time to return, then the next check will occur less than interval time from the failure, possibly immediately.
-The maximum time is bounded by the health check timeout.
+The maximum time is bounded by the health check timeout, which is itself bounded to be less than the interval.
-Thus, if the timeout is greater than the interval, it effectively becomes the interval between checks when connection attempts are timing out.
-For example, (Interval=10s, Timeout=15s):
+For example, (Interval=10s, Timeout=10s):

 1. health checker starts
-2. check times out after 15s - startTime=0s, endTime=15s
+2. check times out after 10s - startTime=0s, endTime=10s
-3. check times out after 15s - startTime=15s, endTime=30s
+3. check times out after 10s - startTime=10s, endTime=20s
-4. check times out after 15s - startTime=30s, endTime=45s
+4. check times out after 10s - startTime=20s, endTime=30s

 Health checks will run periodically as long as the database remains registered with the DB agent.